jnbrq/hbmex-fccm2025/external/INSTALL.md

 Several other C++ libraries, such as `Boost` and `fmt`.

-For generating plots, you need to install the following Python packages:
+For generating plots, you need to install the following Python packages: `numpy` and `matplotlib`.

-- `numpy`
-- `matplotlib`

 ## Dependency Installation Script